 But efforts to end decades of failed and costly policy in the state will not end there.
 Please voice your support for an end to marijuana prohibition and ask your legislators to support a system that would tax and regulate marijuana like alcohol for adults.
 Also, please take a moment to ask your senator and representative to support a law that would help seriously ill patients gain access to a medicine that is safer than many prescription medications without making them criminals.

 Learn more about Oklahoma’s marijuana laws

 Based on reports of arrests provided by state law enforcement to the FBI, in 2012, state law enforcement arrested over 9,349 people for marijuana-related offenses, over 91% of which were for possession only.
 During the same year, over 60% of all reported rapes and nearly 90% of all moter vehicle thefts went unsolved!
-And did you know that African-Americans in Oklahoma are 2.9 times more likely than whites to be arrested for possession of marijuana, even though blacks and whites consume marijuana at similar rates?
+African Americans in Oklahoma are 2.9 times more likely than whites to be arrested for possession of marijuana, even though blacks and whites consume marijuana at similar rates.
 Check out this recent report by the ACLU on how the war on marijuana is often a war on black Americans.

 Please also take a minute to ask your legislators to end this destructive and wasteful policy by legalizing marijuana for adults and regulating it like alcohol.

 If you have not done so already, please subscribe to our free legislative alert service to stay up-to-date on the status of marijuana policy reform in Oklahoma.